-- Wearing protective clothing, such as a lightweight, long-sleeved shirt, pants, a wide-brimmed hat and sunglasses, when possible.
+- Wearing sun-protective clothing, such as a lightweight and long-sleeved shirt, pants, a wide-brimmed hat and sunglasses with UV protection, when possible.

-- Applying a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher to all skin that clothing won’t cover.
+- Applying a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher to all skin not covered by clothing.
 Remember to reapply every two hours or after swimming or sweating.

-Because skin cancer is highly treatable when caught early, Dr. Hruza also recommends performing regular skin self-exams and looking out for the ABCDEs – the warning signs of melanoma:
+It is estimated that one in five Americans will develop skin cancer in their lifetime.
+Because skin cancer is highly treatable when caught early, Dr. Thiers also recommends that everyone perform regular skin self-exams and look out for the ABCDEs — the warning signs of melanoma: